stanclarke-jr/stanclarke-jr.github.io/_posts/2017-01-31-javascript30-day-3.md

 ## Thing \#3: Playing with CSS Variables and JS

 ![Real-time image styling](/img/css-variables.png)
-*Real-time image styling achieved by updating CSS Variables using JavaScript!*
+*Real-time image styling achieved by updating CSS Variables with JavaScript!*

 In this particular ***#JavaScript30*** nutritional nugget Wes demonstrates CSS variables and how they work.